 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Paris, it will feel like home.

 Live in a French homestay in the city of Paris or its surrounding banlieues (suburbs).
 Breakfast daily and three evening meals per week are provided.

 Part of making you feel at home in Paris is doing our best to help you fell safe and cared for.
 Whether it is an orientation program that makes you fell prepared, housing that is well-located and comfortable, or networking and social events with Paris professionals - we're all about our student services.
 This is just one of the fields we're known for.

-The staff at our Paris Center will welcome you for orientation.
+The staff at our Paris Center will welcome you for a 3-day orientation.
 This includes an introduction to the city including housing, commuting, and professional and cultural expectations.
 The Paris Center is your central place for instruction, support, and meeting other interns.

 You can participate in field trips and extracurricular activities in and around Paris, and cultural activities at the IES Paris Center.